-The 2012 TRAC incorporates recommendations made in the 2011 TRAC and demonstrates that Bellingham's Multimodal Transportation Concurrency methodology is integrating multimodal transportation system capacity and availability with various land use contexts within City limits and is further promoting both the Bellingham Comprehensive Plan and GMA goal of directing new development toward compact, mixed use urban areas where adequate transportation services and facilities are most available.
+The 2013 TRAC incorporates recommendations made in the 2012 TRAC.
+The 2013 TRAC also demonstrates that Bellingham's Multimodal Transportation Concurrency methodology is integrating multimodal transportation system capacity within various land use contexts in Bellingham and is further promoting both the Comprehensive Plan and GMA goal of directing new development toward compact, mixed use urban areas where adequate transportation services and facilities are most available.

-Section 2: Status of Recommendations from 2011 TRAC
+Section 2: Status of Recommendations from 2012 TRAC

-The March 2011 TRAC included several recommendations for enhancements to the Multimodal Transportation Concurrency Program.
-Public Works staff explored each recommendation and took the actions listed below.
+Public Works staff explored each 2012 TRAC recommendations for enhancement to the Multimodal Transportation Concurrency Program and took the actions listed below.